scorpido74/azure-docs.nl-nl/articles/azure-functions/functions-create-student-starter.md

 ---
-title: Een functie maken met behulp van Azure for students starter | Microsoft Docs
+title: Create a Function using Azure for Students Starter
-description: Meer informatie over het maken van een Azure-functie vanuit een Azure for students starter-abonnement Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
+description: Learn how to create an Azure Function from within an Azure for Student Starter subscription Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
-services: functions
-documentationcenter: na
 author: alexkarcher-msft
-manager: ggailey777
-ms.assetid: ''
-ms.service: azure-functions
 ms.topic: quickstart
 ms.date: 02/22/2019
 ms.author: alkarche
-ms.openlocfilehash: b4a143f14dc4e443570e8eca9ce6ce9e81b1d783
+ms.openlocfilehash: b86ea2367a17baa8c57b8d0c0331c0cd3cfbb481
-ms.sourcegitcommit: 44e85b95baf7dfb9e92fb38f03c2a1bc31765415
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/28/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "70096647"
+ms.locfileid: "74227103"
 ---
-# <a name="create-a-function-using-azure-for-students-starter"></a>Een functie maken met behulp van Azure for students starter
+# <a name="create-a-function-using-azure-for-students-starter"></a>Create a Function using Azure for Students Starter

-In deze zelf studie maakt u een Hello World-functie in een Azure for students starter-abonnement.
-Er wordt ook uitgelegd wat er beschikbaar is in Azure Functions in dit type abonnement.

-Met micro soft *Azure for students starter* kunt u aan de slag met de Azure-producten die u nodig hebt om gratis te ontwikkelen in de Cloud.
-[Meer informatie over deze aanbieding vindt u hier.](https://azure.microsoft.com/offers/ms-azr-0144p/)
+In this tutorial, we will create a hello world HTTP function in an Azure for Students Starter subscription.
+We'll also walk through what's available in Azure Functions in this subscription type.

+Microsoft *Azure for Students Starter* gets you started with the Azure products you need to develop in the cloud at no cost to you.
+[Learn more about this offer here.](https://azure.microsoft.com/offers/ms-azr-0144p/)

 Met Azure Functions kunt u uw code in een [serverloze](https://azure.microsoft.com/solutions/serverless/) omgeving uitvoeren zonder dat u eerst een virtuele machine moet maken of een webtoepassing publiceren.
-[Meer informatie over functies vindt u hier.](./functions-overview.md)
+[Learn more about Functions here.](./functions-overview.md)

-## <a name="create-a-function"></a>Een functie maken
+## <a name="create-a-function"></a>Create a Function

- In dit onderwerp leert u hoe u functies kunt gebruiken om een HTTP-geactiveerde functie Hallo wereld te maken in de Azure Portal.
+ In this topic, learn how to use Functions to create an HTTP triggered "hello world" function in the Azure portal.

 ![Functie-app maken in Azure Portal](./media/functions-create-student-starter/function-app-in-portal-editor.png)